PXVI/std_module/README.md

 # std_module
 ------------------------
-A simplified one stop library for all the basic Verilog modules.
+A simplified one stop RTL library for all the basic Verilog modules.

 ### Contents ( List of modules )